 - Signum University is actively pursuing accreditation, and is already two years in to the multi-year process.

-Signum University is a 501(c)(3) non-profit pending institution and will soon be able to accept donations that will be tax deductible within the United States.
+Signum University is a 501(c)(3) non-profit institution and all donations are tax deductible within the United States.